PatrickBats/NTU-Synthetic/data/CVCL_Konkle_Overlap/README.md

 ### Zero-shot Limitations
 - CVCL cannot classify objects not in its vocabulary
 - CLIP has broader vocabulary from internet training
-- This file documents these systematic differences

-## Notes
-- Critical for understanding model comparison results
-- Explains performance gaps between CVCL and CLIP
-- Should be consulted when interpreting classification accuracies
-- Highlights the importance of training data in model capabilities